propelorm/Propel/cookbook/user-contributed-behaviors.markdown

 * [AuditableBehavior](https://github.com/Carpe-Hora/AuditableBehavior) Audit your objects activity.

+* [TypehintableBehavior](https://github.com/willdurand/TypehintableBehavior) Insane Propel behavior that helps you to be compliant with third-party interfaces by adding type hint to generated methods.

 ## symfony 1.x Behaviors ##

 * [sfNestedCommentPlugin](https://github.com/nibsirahsieu/sfNestedCommentPlugin) A behavior for propel 1.5 and symfony to enabled the model(s) to be commentable.